-Do not report the 1999 sale of your main home on your tax return unless:
+Do not report the 2001 sale of your main home on your tax return unless:

-- You have a gain and do not qualify to exclude all - You have a gain and choose not to exclude it, or - You made the choice described next and have a taxable gain.
+- You have a gain and you do not qualify to exclude all of it, or - You have a gain and you choose not to exclude it.

-If you have any taxable gain on the sale of your main home that cannot be excluded, see Publication 523 for information on how to report the gain.
+If you have any taxable gain on the sale of your main home that cannot be excluded, report the entire gain on Schedule D (Form 1040).
+If you used your home for business or to produce rental income, you may have to use Form 4797,